-You can achieve a smoother consistency with your sauce by pureeing your onions before returning them to the pan, once the meat is sealed.
+You can achieve a smoother consistency with your sauce by pureeing your onions before returning them to the pan.
+Do this before you seal the meat.

 Sealing and browning the meat is also an important step in creating a robust flavour base for your curry.

-Meat can be added to the pan once the onions are cooked.
+Add the meat to the pan once the onions are cooked.
 Alternatively, you can temporarily remove the onions from the pan and brown the meat on its own.
-When cooking larger quantities brown the meat in batches.
+When cooking curry in larger quantities, brown the meat in batches.

 Got an event coming up and don’t fancy cooking everything yourself?
 Perhaps Jeeta Catering can help you.

-If fresh coconut milk is not available, desiccated coconut and water may be heated together at a ratio of ¾ cup of coconut per cup of water.
+If fresh coconut milk is not available, try heating together desiccated coconut and water at a ratio of ¾ cup of coconut per cup of water.
 Simmer for 10 minutes then strain away the coconut before use.

 For example one cup of yoghurt in a 500g curry will become 1.5 cups in a 1kg curry.